Lawsuits against landlords or apartment buildings for injuries on the rental property are common personal injury claims. They can be filed against:

 1.1.
 Common accidents that can lead to injuries on a landlord’s property

-A lot of different accidents can happen on a landlord’s property.
-Some of the most common accidents include:
+A lot of different accidents can happen on a landlord’s property, which has an implied warranty of habitability.
+Some of the most common accidents that can cause serious injuries include:

 - Sliding and falling on a surface that has a dangerous tendency to get slippery,